spfohl/TkrPredictSimple/readme.md

 library(oxfordKneeValidation)

-# add details of your database setting:
-databaseName <- 'add a shareable name for the database you are currently validating on'

-# add the cdm database schema with the data
-cdmDatabaseSchema <- 'your cdm database schema for the validation'

-# add the work database schema this requires read/write privileges
-cohortDatabaseSchema <- 'your work database schema'

-# if using oracle please set the location of your temp schema
-oracleTempSchema <- NULL

-# the name of the table that will be created in cohortDatabaseSchema to hold the cohorts
+# Specify where the temporary files (used by the ff package) will be created:
-cohortTable <- 'oxfordKneeValidationCohortTable'
+options(fftempdir = "T:/temp")

-# the location to save the prediction models results to:
+# Details for connecting to the server:
-outputFolder <- getwd()

-# add connection details:
-options(fftempdir = 'T:/fftemp')
-dbms <- "pdw"
+dbms <- ""
-user <- NULL
+user <- ""
-pw <- NULL
+pw <- ""
-server <- Sys.getenv('server')
+server <- ""
-port <- Sys.getenv('port')
+port <-

 connectionDetails <- DatabaseConnector::createConnectionDetails(dbms = dbms,
                                                                 server = server,
                                                                 user = user,
                                                                 password = pw,
                                                                 port = port)

+# Add the database containing the OMOP CDM data
+cdmDatabaseSchema <- ''
+# Add a sharebale name for the database containing the OMOP CDM data
+cdmDatabaseName <- ''
+# Add a database with read/write access as this is where the cohorts will be generated
+cohortDatabaseSchema <- ''

+oracleTempSchema <- ""

+outputFolder <- ""
+cohortTable <- ''

 # Now run the study
 oxfordKneeValidation::execute(connectionDetails = connectionDetails,
-                 databaseName = databaseName,
+                              databaseName = cdmDatabaseName,
                               cdmDatabaseSchema = cdmDatabaseSchema,
                               cohortDatabaseSchema = cohortDatabaseSchema,
                               oracleTempSchema = oracleTempSchema,
                               cohortTable = cohortTable,
                               outputFolder = outputFolder,
                               createCohorts = T,
                               runValidation = T,
+                              runSimple = T,
-                 packageResults = T,
+                              packageResults = F,
                               minCellCount = 5,
                               sampleSize = NULL)

 # add code to submit results to study admin here